7 Keys to Victory in Washington Redskins' Week 2 Matchup

 Use the 'Bear' Front to Shut Down Todd Gurley

-Starting with the obvious first, the Redskins' defense has to prevent Todd Gurley from running wild.
-He may have struggled to replicate his spectacular rookie season of 2015, but Gurley is still one of the most naturally gifted runners in the NFL.
+Starting with the obvious first, the Redskins defense has to prevent Todd Gurley from running wild.
+He may have struggled last season to replicate his spectacular rookie season of 2015, but Gurley is still one of the most naturally gifted runners in the NFL.

-Using versions of the 'Bear' front can help a beefed-up Washington defensive line control the trenches and deny Gurley daylight.
-Put simply, the bear front involves covering up the center and both guards along the line of scrimmage.
+Using versions of the "Bear" front can help a beefed-up Washington defensive line control the trenches and deny Gurley daylight.
+Put simply, the Bear involves covering up the center and both guards along the line of scrimmage.

-The Redskins can put base starters Terrell McClain, Stacy McGee and Ziggy Hood on the case.
+The Redskins can do that with Terrell McClain, Stacy McGee and Ziggy Hood.
 All three looked solid during the win over the Eagles, as did rookie Jonathan Allen.

-Washington's top pick in the 2017 NFL draft led all Redskins' rookies and D-linemen in snaps last week, per Rich Tandler of CSNMidAtlantic.com: "The rookie leader in snaps played was (drum roll, please) DE Jonathan Allen, who played 42 of the 68 defensive snaps.
+Washington's top pick in the 2017 NFL draft, Allen led all Redskins rookies and D-linemen in snaps last week, per Rich Tandler of CSNMidAtlantic.com: "The rookie leader in snaps played was (drum roll, please) DE Jonathan Allen, who played 42 of the 68 defensive snaps.
 That was by far the most playing time for any defensive lineman.
 Matt Ioannidis was second with 33."

 Allen is more dynamic than any other member of line coach Jim Tomsula's rotation.
 His ability to win one-on-one battles and quickly split gaps will be crucial in keeping Gurley quiet.

 Isolating the Rams' trio of interior blockers will give the Redskins an advantage thanks to their superior quickness inside.
-The Rams have the edge in size thanks to guards 325-pound Rodger Saffold and 330-pounder Jamon Brown.
-Yet both Allen and McClain are nimble enough to beat this pair with quick moves, while either McGee or Hood will be too much physically for ex-Redskins starting center John Sullivan.
+The Rams have the edge in size at guard with 325-pound Rodger Saffold and 330-pound Jamon Brown.
+Yet both Allen and McClain are nimble enough to beat this pair, while either McGee or Hood will be too much for ex-Redskins starting center John Sullivan.

-Gurley is the weapon the Redskins must take away, even though he hardly shined in the win over the Colts, managing a mere 40 yards on 19 carries, averaging a measly 2.1 yards per carry.
+Gurley is the weapon the Redskins must take away, even though he hardly shined in the win over the Colts, managing 40 yards on 19 carries for 2.1 yards per carry.

-A repeat of those numbers will give Washington the edge out in L.A.
+A repeat of those numbers will give Washington the edge in L.A.

 Have Josh Norman Shadow Sammy Watkins

-The Redskins didn't move Josh Norman around too often last week, keeping him almost exclusively on the left side, ala Seattle Seahawks ace Richard Sherman.
-It's something defensive coordinator Greg Manusky must change for Week 2, by having Norman trail and shadow Sammy Watkins.
+The Redskins didn't move Josh Norman around too often last week, keeping him almost exclusively on the left side, a la Seattle Seahawks ace Richard Sherman.
+It's something defensive coordinator Greg Manusky must change for Week 2 by having Norman shadow Sammy Watkins.

-The latter is the most obvious source of big plays in the Rams' passing game.
+The ex-Buffalo Bill is the most obvious source of big plays in the Rams' passing game.
 He's also a wideout McVay won't hesitate to move around formations to create mismatches pre- and post-snap.

 Watkins was targeted five times in Week 1, catching all of them for 58 yards, including a long gain of 24 yards.
 Washington's secondary needs to limit his effectiveness in space.

-Trusting Norman to do it would be a smart move, but one reliant on the player's focus.
-Norman needs to focus less on the cleats he wears or taking jabs at Dez Bryant, and keep his mind on being one of the premier cornerbacks in football.
+Trusting Norman to do it would be a smart move, but it's reliant on his focus.
+Norman needs to focus less on the cleats he wears and keep his mind on being one of the premier cornerbacks in football.

 Manusky needs a specific plan to stop Watkins, something he didn't have against any of the Eagles' primary weapons last week.
 Thanks to Norman, though, the plan needn't be complicated.